Stitches from the Garden Online Workshop

 Saturday, July 18, 2020, 10 a.m. - 12 p.m.

 $15 per person

 We will confirm your registration by email.
 Embroidery kits will be mailed or made available for pick up several weeks before the workshop.
+Registration is now closed for this workshop.
 Registration is not refundable, but if you cannot attend, you are welcome to transfer it to another participant.

 This Hoop Art Embroidery Zoom workshop with the Shenandoah Valley Tapestry embroiders Janice McHenry and Hildegard Strydom.
 The workshop dates of June 20 and June 27 have filled, but we are pleased to offer an additional date of Saturday, July 18.

 10:00: Welcome, introductions, and tour of the Belle Grove Garden

 The workshop will be conducted online using Zoom and the private link will be shared as part of your registration.

 Get inspired by the tour of the Belle Grove garden, designed by the Garden Club of Virginia, and then create your own posey bouquet on fabric.
 The two-hour session is open to students of all skill levels, and no experience is required.

 Your $15 registration fee includes all the materials you will need for this project.
 The workshop will be guided by experienced stitchers who will teach you how to experiment with silk ribbon, play with color and embrace imperfections.
 Embroidery hoops will serve you as the frame for your creation.
 The templates are painted in ink.
 No matter how many stitches you have time to make, by the end of the workshop your hoop art embroidery will be ready to hang on the wall and make a perfect gift!

 * How to use silk ribbon to create three-dimensional flowers on fabric.